juliouribe/DSAPractice/systemDesign/questionsForJeremy.md

 # Questions for Jeremy

+Meeting Notes:
+- try to recreate Ike Machine.
+Setup some functional and non-functional requirements
+- collaborative so not quite a mock interview
+- we can try to remember as much and perhaps tweak things if Jeremy would have done something different
+- Focus on log upload, scenedb, and log management (storage) if we have time.

 1. I was reading a blog where they recommended to denormalize a database at the start and use NOSQL to remove all joins from the DB.
 Joins logic will be done in the application code.
 I thought relational databases were great.
 With sharding,